-Three primary scenarios result in riding double on a Sea Doo, jet ski or Waverunner PWC.
+Three primary scenarios result in riding double on a Sea Doo, jet ski or Waverunner PWC adventure.
 One, there are more riders than personal watercraft (like when you rent one).
 Two, you want to take someone for a Sea Doo ride who hasn’t ridden much or is underage.
-Or three, a jet ski has broken down so the operator needs a ride.
+Or three, a jet ski has broken down so the operator needs a lift.

 Right off the top, I’ve a confession to make about riding double.
 I don’t do it much.
 For the kind of long distance Sea Doo tours we do, my wife and I prefer operating our own Sea Doo watercraft (and Ski Doo snowmobiles).
 Maybe that’s why, one of the few times we’ve tried riding double ended up with both of us in the water.
 We had both leaned the wrong way at the same time – while we were sitting still!